-How to raise a mortgage
+How to raise a mortgage in New Zealand

-You have decided that you wish to make a purchase or embark on an activity for which you have insufficient cash; consequently, the only way you can proceed is by obtaining credit.
+You have decided that you wish to make a New Zealand property purchase or embark on an activity for which you have insufficient cash; consequently, the only way you can proceed is by obtaining credit.
 In order to do this you will need to satisfy a lending institution's lending criteria.
 This is likely to involve careful consideration of your assets and liabilities, your income and expenditure, and also your credit history.

 Accordingly, before you approach a lending institution it is important to consider the amount of surplus income you have each fortnight that could be applied toward loan repayments.
 You should also consider unforeseen events, such as what would happen if you lost your job, if you were to die, or if interest rates were to escalate dramatically.

 There are various sources of funds, often offering similar terms.
 You should approach your own bank first and then compare its loan offer with other banks or finance institutions.
 Alternatively, you may consult a mortgage broker.

 When a lending institution agrees to lend you funds it will often require rights over your assets.
 If you have a house then the lender will wish to take a mortgage over the house.
 A mortgage gives the lender security for the funds lent to you; therefore if you fail to honour your commitments the lender will be able to exercise its rights over your house either by taking possession of it and earning income from it, or by selling it.
 These rights are in addition to the right to sue you for your breach of the loan contract.

 People commonly refer to the loan they have obtained to buy a house as their "mortgage".
 However, the mortgage and the loan, although related, are in fact different: the mortgage is the lender's security for the loan.